Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-LLM04-ModelDoS.md

   Justification: Sending excessive requests directly triggers resource exhaustion and denial of service.

-- AML.T0034: Cost Harvesting

-  Description: Adversaries may specifically craft adversarial inputs designed to incur maximum costs through wasted computation and infrastructure usage in order to financially damage the victim organization.

-  Justification: Inputs can be tailored to maximize costs by wasting cloud compute resources.

 - AML.T0040: ML Model Inference API Access

   Description: Adversaries may use inference API access to profile model behaviors and identify triggers that require extensive processing in order to craft optimized resource exhaustion attacks.